Course Title: Renewable Electrical Energy Systems

 - 2.2 Fluent application of engineering techniques, tools and resources.

-At postgraduate level this course develops the following Program Learning Outcomes for
+At postgraduate level this course develops the following Program Learning Outcomes for:

-- High levels of technical competence in the field
+- High levels of technical competence in the field.

-- Be able to apply problem solving approaches to work challenges and make decisions using sound engineering methodologies
+- Be able to apply problem solving approaches to work challenges and make decisions using sound engineering methodologies.

-On completion of this course you should be able to:
+Upon successful completion of this course, you will be able to:

 Overview of Learning Activities